Last Updated on January 11, 2021 by Julia Wilson

 Is oxalis toxic to cats?

-Oxalis is toxic to cats.
+Shamrock plant (Oxalis spp) is toxic to cats.
 The toxic principle is oxalic acid which is rapidly absorbed in the gastrointestinal tract and binds to systemic calcium causing blood calcium levels to drop suddenly (acute hypocalcemia) and calcium oxalate (CaOx) deposition in the renal tubules, leading to acute renal (kidney) failure.

 Plants have evolved many defence mechanisms to protect themselves from herbivory, such as thorns, trichomes (leaf hairs), chemicals and razor-sharp crystals.
 Oxalic acid is a common compound in plants and occurs in two forms; soluble and insoluble.